threader/PC-Tuning/docs/post-install.md

     - Disable write-cache buffer flushing on all drives in the ``Properties > Policies`` section.

-    - Go to your ``network adapter > properties > advanced``, disable any power saving & wake features.
+    - Go to your ``Network adapter > properties > advanced``, disable any power saving & wake features.

         - Related: [research.md - How many Rss Queues do you need?](research.md#how-many-rss-queues-do-you-need)

-    - Disable the ``High Definition Audio Controller`` on the same PCI port as your GPU.
+    - Disable the ``High Definition Audio Controller`` and the USB controller on the same PCI port as your GPU.

+    - Disable any PCI & USB controllers with nothing connected to them

 - Go to ``View > Resources by connection``.